No Reservations Required (Temporarily)

 Based on input from health, logistics, and canonical experts, we have devised procedures to allow for a safe and joyful liturgy.
 Parishioners must follow these procedures if they wish to attend Mass.
 We thank you for your patience and your cooperation.

 Avoid wearing gloves.
-The CDC does not currently recommend gloves as an effective preventive measure.
 Liturgical guidelines prohibit people from receiving communion with gloves, so they must be removed before receiving communion.

-The Cathedral will open 30 minutes prior to the Mass.
-Everyone will enter through the main entrance (elevators are not available at this time; visitors can use the access ramp at our main entrance).
-Please queue up on both sides of the Cathedral stairs on Peachtree Way and follow the blue markings.
-Families must enter the line together.
-Doors will close five minutes before the start of Mass.
+The Cathedral will open 20 minutes prior to the Mass.
+Everyone will enter through the main entrance.
+Please queue up on both sides of the Cathedral stairs on Peachtree Way.
+Families should enter the line together.

 We recommend making your gifts to the Cathedral online.
-If you prefer to give in-person, offertory baskets will be stationed at the exits to the Cathedral at the end of Mass.
+If you prefer to give in-person, offertory baskets will be passed during Mass.

-Staff will direct the faithful to Communion.
+Volunteers will direct the faithful to Communion.
 When in line for communion, please stay at least 6 feet behind the person in front of you.
-The floors have been marked to assist us.
-Keep your mask on until you receive – and then step aside, lower your mask, and consume the host.
+The floors have been marked to assist you.
+Keep your mask on until you receive, then step aside, lower your mask, and consume the host.
 Then immediately replace your mask and return to your pew.

 We are asking everyone to process for communion to ensure that there is no need to cross over others.
-If you do not want to receive communion, please cross your arms and receive a blessing.
+If you do not want to receive communion, please cross your arms over your heart and receive a blessing.

-We will continue to implement cleanliness and sanitization practices, including cleaning pews in between every Mass, and disinfecting bathrooms, door handles, and other frequently touched surfaces throughout the day.
+We will continue to implement cleanliness and sanitization practices throughout the day.

 Other sacraments and liturgies